Shridhad/externalsorting/README.md

 ### Execution

-* Clone the repository and run `mvn install` to install dependencies
+* Clone the repository and run `gradle build` to install dependencies
 * Import the project into IDE and run `Application`